 Eventually, we reach Rimstigen at 725 meters above sealevel, two hours after we started our hike.
 I finally dare to look down over my shoulder and find a beautiful panorama into the Nærøyfjord.
 The view is simply stunning, the water is blue, the mountains are green and the sky is a various palette of colors.
 I sit down while I regain my breath and don’t even dare to think about the way down which will be fast but tricky.
 I remember the owner of the cottage saying “yes, it’s very easy” … How I wish we would have a cottage like that and be able to practice this hike every week.

-Within 90 minutes and taking it easy (the abyss is really steep, if you fall, you will not make it) we walk down back to the house.
+Within 90 minutes and taking it easy (the drops are really steep, if you fall, you will not make it) we hike down back to the house.
 Every now and then I look back over my shoulder the Rimstigen ridge.
 While walking down we pass various other couples and families on their way up.
 They are sweating and tired.
 I am happy we did this hike in the early morning when the sun wasn’t too hot yet.
 Once we’ve reached the house, the clouds have set in and the rain quickly starts.
-How glad I am I gave it one final push in time…
+How glad I am I gave it one final push in time.

 This hike eventually took us half a day and is a good alternative for those who don’t mind to work hard but can’t go all the way up.
 The Rimstigen hike is usually open from the beginning of June and even though you don’t get to the highest point in the mountains, there is still a great lookout from the ridge.